Chuo-ku Tourism Association Official Blog

 Many people waved their hands, probably the people preparing for the "Chuo-ku Marugoto Museum 2011" on October 30.

-It seemed that the sun had suddenly fallen, and Nihonbashi was lit with orange lights.
+It seemed that the sun had suddenly faded, and an orange light was lit in Nihonbashi.

-I thought that the new building in Mitsukoshi would look more beautiful than seen on the ground.
+I thought that the new building in Mitsukoshi would look more beautiful than it was seen on the ground.

 ssIMGP1409.jpg

-You can see the new building of the Bank of Japan on the left, the old building of the Bank of Japan on the front, the money museum in front, and the Mandarin Hotel in the distance.
+You can see the new building of the Bank of Japan on the left, the old building of the Bank of Japan on the front, the Museum of Money on the right, and the Mandarin Hotel in the distance.